Sargodha City

 If you like agricultural landscapes and fruit orchards, Sargodha’s kinnow groves and canal-lined fields are pleasant to explore, especially in winter.
 Small green parks and the Kirana Range add variety.
 For rivers, lakes and protected parks, head toward Jhelum or Attock areas.

-Top Things to Do in Sargodha
+Best Things to Do in Sargodha#

-All Attractions ›- University of Sargodha - Major public university with historic campus and strong arts and sciences programs.
+University of Sargodha - Major public university with historic campus and strong arts and sciences programs.

-- PAF Base Mushaf (Sargodha Airbase) - Pakistan Air Force base near Sargodha, central to national aviation history.
+PAF Base Mushaf (Sargodha Airbase) - Pakistan Air Force base near Sargodha, central to national aviation history.

-- Sargodha Junction Railway Station - Active regional rail hub connecting Sargodha with Pakistan's main cities.
+Sargodha Junction Railway Station - Active regional rail hub connecting Sargodha with Pakistan’s main cities.

-- Jinnah Park, Sargodha - Popular local park offering shaded lawns and weekend family gatherings.
+Jinnah Park, Sargodha - Popular local park offering shaded lawns and weekend family gatherings.

-- Sargodha Cantonment - Tree-lined cantonment area with colonial-era architecture, quiet streets, and relaxed ambience.
+Sargodha Cantonment - Tree-lined cantonment area with colonial-era architecture, quiet streets, and relaxed ambience.

-- Kinnow orchards around Sargodha - Extensive citrus groves surrounding the district, especially active and fragrant during harvest.
+Kinnow orchards around Sargodha - Extensive citrus groves surrounding the district, especially active and fragrant during harvest.

-- Kallar Kahar - Small hill station with a saltwater lake, local picnic spots, and viewpoints.
+Kallar Kahar - Small hill station with a saltwater lake, local picnic spots, and viewpoints.

-- Khewra Salt Mine - World-famous salt mine offering guided tours, illuminated tunnels, and themed chambers.
+Khewra Salt Mine - World-famous salt mine offering guided tours, illuminated tunnels, and themed chambers.

-- Islamabad - Pakistan's capital with Faisal Mosque, Margalla Hills trails, and cultural museums.
+Islamabad - Pakistan’s capital with Faisal Mosque, Margalla Hills trails, and cultural museums.

-Plan Your Visit to Sargodha #
+Plan Your Visit to Sargodha#

-Best Time to Visit Sargodha #
+Best Time to Visit Sargodha#

 Visit Sargodha between November and February for mild, dry weather and comfortable orchard- and city-exploring - citrus season is at its best then.
 Avoid the punishing heat of March-June, and expect humid, rainy conditions during the July-September monsoon.